Flow-IPC/ipc/README.md

 ## How do I get the source code?

-- To download the source code as a tarball/zip: The [project web site](https://flow-ipc.github.io) provides access to various released versions and their corresponding sets of documentation.
+- As a tarball/zip: The [project web site](https://flow-ipc.github.io) links to individual releases with notes, docs, download links.
-- To clone the source code from Git from a command line: `git clone --recurse-submodules git@github.com:Flow-IPC/ipc.git`
+- For Git access: `git clone --recurse-submodules git@github.com:Flow-IPC/ipc.git`
   - Don't forget `--recurse-submodules`, as the bulk of the code is in `ipc_*` (and `flow`) repositories.
   - If you did forget, you can fix it with: `cd ipc && git submodule update --init --recursive`.